 Seafood and fish are also quite common in Kerala cuisines.
 The Portuguese introduced cassava in Kerala and this is still widely eaten in Kerala.
 One should not imagine Kerala food without chilies, curry leaf, mustard seed, tamarind and asafetida.

 Things to do: Kerala, often referred to as ‘God’s own country’ has a lot to offer and to all kinds of tourists.
-Othere than the famous beaches and backwaters and houseboats, Kerala also has a series of things.
-Kerala has tea and coffee plantations where you can stay in homestay with local families.
-Kerala has cashew cultivation at a large scale, and so has rubber cultivation.
+Other than the famous beaches and backwaters and houseboats, Kerala also has a series of things.
+Kerala has tea and coffee plantations where you can stay with local families.
+Kerala has cashew cultivation on a large scale, and so has rubber cultivation.
 Kerala offers pristine rural landscapes where one can walk and interact with the locals.
-Not just that, tourists can take a walk in spice gardens in Kerala, arguably the highest spice producing region in the whole of world.
+Not just that, tourists can take a walk in spice gardens in Kerala – arguably the highest spice producing region in the whole of world.

 You can indulge in elephant bathing and go for Ayurveda massages and yoga sessions.
 You can also pick to stay in the midst of greenery all around or on an island.
 A tree house in Wayanad may surprise you, but you can still stay there quite safely.
 You can see wonderful colonial buildings and at the same time enjoy the traditional Kerala architectural works.
 At the same times there are bamboo houses to welcome you.
 You can go watching the birds in a bird sanctuary in Kumarakom.
 There are some national parks too.
 Kerala is also home to some of the most revered religious places in the form of temples and churches.
 Kerala has the famous snake boat race and also a festival where elephants play crucial role.